These donut cupcakes are super fun and incredibly easy. One box of donut mix makes six cupcakes with mini donuts for topping.

 - Cupcake liners**

-8. If the mini donut batter filled in around the hole, use the thicker end of a chopstick (or a clean pinky finger) to create a hole while the donuts are still hot and in pan.
+11. If the mini donut batter filled in around the hole while baking, use the thicker end of a chopstick (or a clean pinky finger) to create a hole while the donuts are still hot and in pan.
 Once the mini donut pan is cool to the touch, flip over onto the cooling rack to dislodge the mini donuts.
-Turn the donuts right side up and let cool completely.

-9. When the timer for the cupcake pan goes off, check to see if the cupcakes spring back or insert a toothpick to check for crumbs (you don't want to see any crumbs clinging to the toothpick).
-If it doesn't spring back or the toothpick doesn't come out clean, set the timer for 2-3 minutes more.
+12. When the timer for the cupcake pan goes off, check to see if the cupcakes spring back or insert a toothpick to check for crumbs (you don't want to see any crumbs clinging to the toothpick).
+If they don't spring back or the toothpick doesn't come out clean, set the timer for 2-3 minutes more.
 I baked the cupcakes for 22 minutes here in Denver (at 5400 feet).

-11. While the cupcakes are cooling, frost and top the mini donuts.
+14. While the cupcakes are cooling, frost and top the mini donuts.
 I like to work two at a time so the icing doesn't dry before I add the sprinkles.
-Set on a plate and set aside.

-12. Once the cupcakes are cool, frost the cupcakes with the remaining icing*** again, aiming to get a thick enough coat but not so thick that it starts to run over the side (unless you like that look than go on with yo' bad self!)
+15. Once the cupcakes are cool, frost the cupcakes with the remaining icing, aiming to get a thick coat but not so thick that it starts to run over the side (unless you like that look than go on with yo' bad self!)

 As you can see in the picture, I did not add sprinkles to the top of the cupcake because I liked how it looked without them but if you want to add sprinkles to the cupcakes as well as the mini donuts, I recommend that you put the mini donut on first so it can better adhere to the cupcake and then sprinkle around it.